-Items #22-26 cover the various types of foreign language exams.
+You can earn a lot of college credit for knowing a second (or third) language!
 The exam type you choose depends on your strengths (and weaknesses!) of listening, writing, reading, and speaking.

 In preparation for foreign language exams, your teen can take foreign language courses for high school credit using any curriculum you choose.
 Your teen may also have the option of taking foreign language courses for dual enrollment (college credit), but if this is the case, the value of the foreign language exams decreases by the number of college credits already earned through dual enrollment.